Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 How to a Make Simple Boxwood Winter Wreath

 Boxwood wreaths are so adaptable to any season or holiday.
 They make a great background for just about any style you want.
-It’s winter, so let me show you how to make a boxwood winter wreath.
+It’s winter, so let me show you how to make a boxwood winter wreath that will take you from Christmas through wintertime.

 A boxwood wreath is a blank slate.
 The only thing you start with is a green background.
 The possibilities for making a boxwood winter wreath are only limited by your imagination.